TIMwilltell/zoom-launcher/README.md

 ## Usage

+You should have the Zoom.app installed on your machine and be logged in.
+Then you can launch and manage saved meetings from the command line.

 - -h help message
-- -a  Add a meeting
+- -a Add a meeting: Add a meeting to your `$HOME/.zoom_meetings` with the format `<meeting-name>:<meeting-id>`
-- -r  Remove a meeting
+- -r Remove a meeting: Pass the `meeting-name` as the argument to remove a meeting
-- -l  List stored meetings
+- -l List stored meetings: this lists your saved meetings found in `$HOME/.zoom_meetings`
-- -s  Launch a meeting
+- -s Launch a meeting: pass a saved `meeting-name` or a `meeting-id` to start a zoom meeting.

 ## Features

 - Tab completion for flags and saved meetings

+## Backlog

+- [ ] Reccuring meeting reminders
+- [ ] Support for password protected meetings
+- [ ] Retrieving/Managing meetings via Zoom APIs